NCBI-Hackathons/MutPredMerge/README.md

 nohup snakemake &
 ```
 ## Output
-The pipeline outputs a copy of the input vcf file ("example.vcf") that has the scored variants annotated in [data/example.vcf.tmp](data/example.vcf.tmp).
+The pipeline outputs a copy of the input vcf file (example.vcf) that has the scored variants annotated in data/example.vcf.tmp.
 The unscored variants are ignored and no changes are made, but the scored variants will have six new variable values in the INFO section.
 ```
 INFO=<ID=MPMANN,Number=1,Type=String,Description="Annotation from ANNOVAR in the transcript and protein space">
 INFO=<ID=MPMTOOL,Number=1,Type=String,Description="Name of software run from MutPred suite: MP2 for MutPred2 (missense), MPL for MutPred-LOF (loss-of-function) and MPI for MutPred-Indel (non-frameshifting indels)">